EricGomesGregory/DnD-Vault/Vault/Spelljammer/Races/Thri-Kreen.md

 ***Secondary Arms.***
 You have two slightly smaller secondary arms below your primary pair of arms.
 The secondary arms function like your primary arms, with the following exceptions:
-- You can use a secondary arm to wield a weapon that has the light property, but you can’t use a secondary arm to wield other kinds of weapons.
+- You can use a secondary to wield a weapon that has the light property, but you can’t use a secondary arm to wield other kinds of weapons.
 - You can’t wield a shield with a secondary arm.

 ***Telepathy.***